What would have happened to NASA had Skylab not been rescued?

 History shows that Pete Conrad, Paul Weitz, and Joe Kerwin worked admirably to get Skylab back on its feet.

-Maybe like us, you too feel that the endeavors made in the understanding of our solar system, and of our planet thanks to NASA's ability to proceed with Skylab as planned are worth celebrating?
-The film “Searching for Skylab” is all about celebrating the Skylab story.
+The endeavors made in the understanding of our solar system, and of our planet thanks to NASA’s ability to proceed with Skylab as planned were above and beyond expectations and maybe, like us, you too feel that they are worth celebrating?
+The film “Searching for Skylab” is all about that – celebrating the Skylab story.

-Because some stories are just worth searching for.
+Why?
+Because we believe that some stories are just worth searching for.